apisyouwonthate/build-apis-you-wont-hate/chapter11/place-example/example.md

 + Parameters

     + id (required, integer) ...
-The unqiue identifer of a place
+The unique identifier of a place

 ### Get place [GET]